-Lebo has interviewed key newsmakers from the African continent, including Kofi Annan, Uganda’s President Yoweri Museveni, and the then AU commission chair Nkoszana-Dlamini-Zuma.
+Lebo has interviewed key newsmakers from the African continent, including Kofi Annan (Below), Uganda’s President Yoweri Museveni, and the then AU commission chair Nkoszana-Dlamini-Zuma.

 Lebo was born in South Africa and brought up in the UK, the daughter of political exiles.
 She studied politics and international relations at Johannesburg’s University of Witwatersrand.
 This background gives her a particular understanding of world events and different audiences.